Moose Mobile Phone Plans Review

 Moose Mobile’s smartphone app is also extremely handy and easy to use.
 Not all telcos offer an app to track data usage alongside your expiry period, so this shouldn’t be taken for granted.
 Its parental controls could also come in handy if you choose to sign yourself and your child up to a Moose Mobile plan.

 With regards to customer service, feedback from customers has been mostly positive to date.
 The no-frills nature of the plans might be appealing to some, but if plans with added extras are more your style, there are other SIM-only providers which include added or optional extras.

 If you like the sound of what you’ve read in our Moose Mobile review, keep your eyes peeled for any special offers.
-This telco has been known to offer their two lowest month-to-month plans at 10c for the first month or even free, or provide discount prices on other select plans from time to time, so you might be able to grab an even better phone plan deal if the timing is right.
+This telco has been known to provide discount prices across their plans from time-to-time, so you might be able to grab an even better phone plan deal if the timing is right.